-NSF approved products have been designed and tested to a high hygiene standard, suitable for use within most food prep and processing applications.
+NSF approved products have been designed and tested to a high hygiene standard.
+This means they are suitable for use within most food prep and processing applications.

-NSF National Sanitation Foundation was founded in 1944 in North America to help provide guidelines and standards for food safety and food sanitation requirements.
+NSF National Sanitation Foundation was founded in 1944 in North America.
+It was established to help provide guidelines and standards for food safety and food sanitation requirements.
 It is still being used and relied on within most food prep or food processing operations around the world.
-NSF ANSI 3-A marked products are tested to the higher NSF standard that guarantees the product can be safely used in direct contact with raw meats, pottery, and fish.
+NSF ANSI 3-A marked products are tested to the higher NSF standard.
+This standard guarantees the product can be safely used in direct contact with raw meats, pottery, and fish.

 What is European Hygiene Engineering Design Group (EHEDG) approval?

-EHEDG approved products have also been designed and tested to a high hygiene standard suitable for use within most food prep and processing applications.
+EHEDG approved products have also been designed and tested to a high hygiene standard.
+This means they are suitable for use within most food prep and processing applications.

-EHEDG European Hygiene Engineering Design Group was founded in 1989 and is one of the leading sources of hygienic design and engineering expertise within the European food industry.
-They work closely with European food producers, processing companies, food equipment manufacturers, university research institutes, and public health authorities to help support and shape the future of food safety and quality within this industry.
+EHEDG European Hygiene Engineering Design Group was founded in 1989.
+It is one of the leading sources of hygienic design and engineering expertise within the European food industry.
+They work closely with European food producers, processing companies, food equipment manufacturers, university research institutes, and public health authorities.
+Their goal is to help support and shape the future of food safety and quality within this industry.

 NSF or EHEDG

 Both these governing bodies follow very strict guidelines when it comes to food safety.
-Products that hold one of these approval markings mean they have been designed to their strict guidelines and have already been fully tested and evaluated by them to guarantee the products are safe to be used within a food prep or processing envelopment.
+Products that hold one of these approval markings mean they have been designed, tested, and evaluated to their strict guidelines.
+This standard guarantees the products are safe to be used within a food prep or processing envelopment.

-All the manufacturing plants that make products that hold NSF or EHEDG approval marks are also annually audited to guarantee that the products continue to be made to the highest food standards possible.
+All manufacturing plants that make products holding NSF or EHEDG approval marks are also annually audited.
+This audit guarantees that the products continue to be made to the highest food standards possible.
 Failure to do so will result in the NSF or EHEDG approval being removed from them.

-The products that have been fully designed for correct use within a food processing plant and marked with NSF or EHEDG have already been designed to make it easy to be cleaned with no hard to clean areas or have any unwanted built-in bacteria traps that can hold and harbor unwanted bacteria or bugs.
+Products designed for use with food and marked with NSF or EHEDG have been designed to be easy to clean.
+This is because they have no small areas or unwanted built-in bacteria traps that can harbor bacteria or bugs.

 Why select a NSF or EHEDG certified product?

-A lot of food processing companies look to buy equipment with one of these approvals as it gives them better peace of mind that it has been designed and built to the higher food grade standard.
+Many food processing companies seek equipment with one of these approvals.
+Such approval gives them peace of mind that it has been designed and built to the higher food grade standard.
 They have been fully evaluated by NSF or EHEDG deeming them safe for use within a food processing application.

 Does all foods processing plant equipment have to be NSF or EHEDG approved products?